JariRijnen/capstone_project/README.md

 ![ER-diagram](/images/ER-diagram.png)

 The ER-diagram consists of two facts tables, wildfires and weather_measurements.
-There are five additional dimension tables: us_state, weather_stations, date_table, time_table, distance_table.
+There are five additional dimension tables: us_state, weather_stations, date_table, time_table and distance_table.

 There are three options to match wildfires with relevant weather stations.
 * The first is to look at the weather stations in the same state as the wildfire, which only requries a simple join.
-* The second is to by looking at the geographical locations; either by the coordinates directly or by the geom variables.
+* The second is by looking at the geographical locations; either by the coordinates directly or by the geom variables.
 This allows filtering by longitude and latitude, or to search for the closest weather station by MIN(ST_DistanceSphere(weather_stations.geom, wildfires.geom)).
 * The third is by joining on the distance_table, which allows for including all weather stations within a certain distance of the wildfire.

 ## Example Queries